geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Whene'er he fought, the monarch's loaded car

-Bore to Lymnoria's feet the spoils of war ;
+Bore to Lymnoria's feet the spoils of war;

 Of rich or rare, that flatters pomp or pride,

-Whate'er she vvish'd, his liberal hand supplied ;
+Whate'er she vvish'd, his liberal hand supplied;

 'Till many a year in fruitless homage past,